NAFEO Logo

-Vice President Harris Stands on the Shoulders of
+Vice President Harris Stands on the Shoulders African Heads of State Who Graduated from HBCUs and PBIs and

-HBCU and PBI Graduates Who Previously “Trod the Stony Road” to the Presidency of a Nation.
+“Trod the Stony Road” to the Presidency of a Nation

 HBCU students, administrators, faculty, staff, and actively engaged graduates (of whom there are 7 million!)—along with so many other leaders of economic, cultural, social, fraternal, and faith institutions at home and around the world—are full of excitement about the Kamala Harris for President campaign.
 Many are working indefatigably to ensure that Vice President Harris becomes President Harris.